-After 18 years he has officially retired from the Coast Guard Auxiliary (with full pay!).
+After 18 years he has officially retired from the Coast Guard Auxiliary (with full pay!
+LOL).
 He continues to monitor one monofilament line recycle bin at a local boat ramp for the Auxiliary but no more formal duties and training courses.

 Jack is still active with the 538 home residential association in which we live.
-He does their publications, helps out on the neighborhood Security Patrol, provides database support for the Board, and he created and maintains their web site: http://OverbrookGardens.com/ .
+He does their publications, helps out on the neighborhood Security Patrol, provides database support for the Board, and he just retired from the web site he created and maintained : http://OverbrookGardens.com/ .
 This year he was again responsible for compiling the 68 page Association directory.
 He had been the point man to Sarasota County for the 49 properties that are located on our 2400 ft. long channel to get it dredged.
-This had proven to be very time consuming and frustrating but it is now completed.
+This had proven to be very time consuming and frustrating, but it is now completed.
 He also coordinated the dredging of eighteen personal docks on our channel under one County permit.

 And what does Bev do?????
 As Jack's secretary, she tries to keep his crammed calendar and family finances in order.
+She works to keep up with the medical info to make the right decisions to maintain our good health.
 As loving wife, she keeps his home and clothes clean, his tummy fed, and a smile on his face!
 Enough said!

 Contact us at: email@example.com .